izzo2323/README-Generator/README.md

   - [Click here](https://opensource.org/licenses/MIT) for more information on the license.

   ## Contribute
-  There is no contribution information necessary currently
+  There is no information necessary for contributing to this project.

   ## Testing
-  There is no testing information necessary currently
+  There is no testing information available at this time.

   ## Questions